Rochester Forensic Accounting Lawyer

 • Bankruptcy cases.
 Forensic accountant lawyers are often involved in bankruptcy proceedings to analyze the debtor’s financial condition, identify preferences or fraudulent transfers, and locate hidden assets.
 They may also work with creditors to evaluate the debtor’s ability to repay debts, develop a feasible repayment plan, and provide legal counsel throughout the process.

 • Divorce settlements.
 The division of assets and determination of alimony or child support during divorce proceedings can be complex and contentious.
 Forensic accountant lawyers may be enlisted to trace marital assets, identify separate property, and determine income for support purposes.
-Their findings can facilitate a fair distribution of assets and the establishment of appropriate support arrangements while providing legal representation for clients navigating the process.

 • Insurance claims.
 Insurance claims often involve the quantification of losses or damages.
 Forensic accountant lawyers can assess the financial impact of incidents such as business interruption, property damage, or employee dishonesty.
-By providing an accurate and well-supported calculation of losses, they can help expedite the claims process, ensure fair compensation, and represent clients in disputes with insurance companies.
+By providing an accurate and well-supported calculation of losses, they can help expedite the claims process, seek fair compensation, and represent clients in disputes with insurance companies.

 • Tax investigations.
 Forensic accountant lawyers may assist in tax investigations by analyzing financial records, tracing income and deductions, and identifying signs of tax evasion or fraud.
 Their knowledge can be critical in determining the correct tax liability, supporting enforcement actions or voluntary disclosures, and providing legal counsel to clients facing tax-related issues.